 “My friends all wanted to fly airplanes but I set my heart on designing them,’’ Sutter said in his book “747’’.
 “The futuristic flying machines I sketched as a boy would carry passengers in safety and comfort to the far continents, conquering oceans in a single flight.
-Little did I know I would grow up to realise these dreams.’’
+Little did I know I would grow up to realize these dreams.’’

 Sutter was a graduate of the University of Washington and started at the Boeing plant after serving in the US in Navy World War II and was courted by both Boeing and the Douglas Aircraft Company after the end of the war.

 He initially accepted the higher Douglas offer but took what he thought was a short-term job with Boeing while his wife delivered the couple’s first child.

 That job with Boeing’s small aerodynamic group working on the piston-powered Stratocruiser would be the start of a long and illustrious career that would see him work on many of the airline’s early jets.

 “He personified the ingenuity and passion for excellence that made Boeing airplanes synonymous with quality the world over,’’ Boeing Commercial Airplanes President Ray Conner said in a tribute sent to staff.

 “Early in Joe’s career, he had a hand in many iconic commercial airplane projects, including the Dash 80, its cousin the 707 and the 737.
 But it was the 747 – the world’s first jumbo jet – that secured his place in history.

 Joe led the engineering team that developed the 747 in the mid-1960s, opening up affordable international travel and helping connect the world.